Trustworthy-AI-Group/BSR/README.md

 Codes refers to [Admix](https://github.com/JHL-HUST/Admix)

 ## Citation
-If our paper or this code is useful for your research, please cite our paper.
+If our paper or this code is useful for your research, please cite our paper:
 ```
 @inproceedings{wang2024boosting,
      title={{Boosting Adversarial Transferability by Block Shuffle and Rotation}},